 While similar to my recipe for Mediterranean chopped veggie salad, this one has chickpeas for a boost of protein.

-- Persian cucumbers - These are small, thin-skinned cucumbers with very low water content, making them crisp and mild in flavor.
-If you can’t find them, replace with english cucumbers or any other seedless variety.
+- Cucumbers – Persian cucumbers are an ideal choice.
+Their thinner skins and a low water content give them a crisp texture and mild flavor.
+If you can’t find them, go with English cucumbers or another seedless variety.

 To see exactly how to make the salad dressing, watch the video in the recipe card at the bottom of this post.